Jessz5/MTA_Ridership_Analysis/README.md

 GROUP BY day_type;
 ```

-On average, **3.48 million riders** used the subway on weekdays, compared to **2.30 million riders** on weekends.
-This represents a **51% higher ridership on weekdays**, highlighting the subway’s role as a primary mode of transportation for work and school commutes.
+On average, **3.49 million rides** were taken on weekdays, compared to **2.30 million rides** on weekends.
+This represents a **52% higher ridership on weekdays**, highlighting the subway’s role as a primary mode of transportation for work and school-related commutes.

 ### 4. Highest and Lowest Ridership Days of the Week
 ```sql